codes.surrogates package

 Tensor

-class codes.surrogates.ChemDataset(raw_data, timesteps, device)#
+class codes.surrogates.ChemDataset(raw_data, timesteps, device, parameters)#

 Bases: Dataset

-class codes.surrogates.Decoder(out_features, latent_features=5, coder_layers=3, coder_width=32, activation=ReLU())#
+class codes.surrogates.Decoder(out_features, latent_features=5, coder_layers=3, coder_width=32, activation=ReLU(), dtype=torch.float64)#

 Bases: Module